Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ```

 ### Transfering saves from an ED64
-If transfering a file from a different flashcart such as the ED64, it will be necessary to change the extension of the file to `sav`.
+If transfering a file from a different flashcart, such as the ED64, it will be necessary to change the extension of the file to `sav`.

 i.e. for `Glover (USA).eep` you would need to change the extension to `Glover (USA).sav`